edumucelli/benchmark-xgboost-java/README.md

 * [XGBoost Predictor](https://github.com/komiya-atsushi/xgboost-predictor-java)
 * [RJava](https://github.com/s-u/rJava) with [XGBoost from Caret](https://github.com/topepo/caret)

+## Benchmark

 The prediction latency is the metric evaluated.
 For each of the libraries above we benchmark 9 use cases (UC):

 ![Use cases](use-cases.png)

 The benchmark uses [JMH](https://openjdk.java.net/projects/code-tools/jmh/) and the results are in the [charts](charts) folder, they are separated by either linear or tree booster type and percentile.
+The benchmark has been executed with 2 warm-up iterations and 5 measurement iterations.

 The [charts.R](charts/charts.R) file is the R script used to generate the PDF charts.
 The benchmark results were created using my personal computer running a [Intel(R) Core(TM) i7-4600U CPU @ 2.10GHz](https://ark.intel.com/content/www/us/en/ark/products/76616/intel-core-i7-4600u-processor-4m-cache-up-to-3-30-ghz.html).